revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 {% figure %}
 <img src="figures/traceQual.png" height="50%" width="50%"/>
 {% figcaption %}
-The posterior distributions whether particular rates are included in the model of character evolution.
+The posterior distributions of whether particular rates are included in a model of character evolution.
 Colored bars are included in the 95% credible set.
 {% endfigcaption %}
 {% endfigure %}